tchaudhry91/ts2019-challenges/docs/content/secrets/challenge2.md

 If you are  interested further you may read more about vault [cubbyhole](https://www.vaultproject.io/docs/secrets/cubbyhole/index.html)

-Hint: vault kv engine store secrets in hierarchial paths.
+_*More Hint (if you are stuck at step-2)*_: vault kv secrets are stored in hierarchial paths, think unix files and directory